YanzhaoW/cosmic_radiation/README.md

 - Setup for CFDs
     * How to determine the time delay for the CFD?
     * How to determine an optimal value for the threshold of the CFDs?
-    * What is the width of the logical output of the CFD?
+    * What is the width of the logic output of the CFD?
 - Coincidence verification
      How to make sure there is no extra time delay difference introduced by cables?
     *Keywords*: cable length, T-piece